Directus CMS 11: Configuring Cascading/Conditional Dropdowns

 Field Selection (First Dropdown): Select the field within the

-collection that links it to a country.
-Based on our example, this would likely be displayed asCountry Id
+statescollection that links it to a country.
+Based on our example, this would likely be displayed asCountry Idor simplyCountry.
+Choose the option representing the M2O relationship field fromstatestocountries.Operator (Second Dropdown): Select

 Save: